unazed/rewrite/README.md

 ## Himebot - v10.0+, who the fuck knows

-Implemented in Python using discord rewrite and the magma library
+Implemented in Python using discord.py rewrite and magma